 While the story of Thor is ultimately fiction, it contains kernels of truth.
 People with strong character and resolve in the face of adversity may be able to wield immense power with grace.
 “With great power comes great responsibility!”
 Ben Parker told his nephew Peter Parker—the Amazing Spiderman.
 Along with my passion for comic books and superheroes, my Catholic faith is shaping influence on my life.
 Saints act as exemplary witnesses to truth, honor, and self-sacrificing love.

-According to Pope Francis, The Lord asks everything of us, and in return he offers us true life, the happiness for which we were created.
-He wants us to be saints and not to settle for a bland and mediocre existence (GAUDETE ET EXSULTATE #1).
+Pope Francis said, “The Lord asks everything of us, and in return he offers us true life, the happiness for which we were created.
+He wants us to be saints and not to settle for a bland and mediocre existence” (GAUDETE ET EXSULTATE #1).
 We do not have to rely on a mythological hammer to receive strength.
 Instead let us be reminded by the words of St. Paul in Ephesians 6:10-11, “Finally, draw your strength from the Lord and from his mighty power.
 11Put on the armor of God so that you may be able to stand firm against the tactics of the devil.”

-Among the greatest heroes of the Christian faith is St. Athanasius.
+Among the greatest heroes of the Christian faith is Saint Athanasius.
 As bishop of Alexandria, he led the Catholic Church against the sinister and alluring heresy of Arianism in the 4th century A.D.
 Known as the “Father of Orthodoxy” for his unifying efforts during frequent death threats and five times being exiled, St. Athanasius is a saint that provides me hope amid stormy seasons of my life.
 The power of the Holy Spirit is demonstrated through this sainted bishop’s timeless and ever relevant writings, especially his On the Incarnation of the Word.

 Below I compiled a short list of my favorite Athanasian aphorisms from the “Hammer of Orthodoxy” as I like to refer to this intrepid saint.
 May his wisdom embolden you to live the Gospel of Jesus Christ to the fullest!

-- “The Son of God became man so that we might become God.”
+“The Son of God became man so that we might become God.”

-- “One cannot possibly understand the teaching of the saints unless one has a pure mind and is trying to imitate their life.”
+“One cannot possibly understand the teaching of the saints unless one has a pure mind and is trying to imitate their life.”

-- “For the Lord touched all parts of creation, and freed and undeceived them all from every deceit.”
+“For the Lord touched all parts of creation, and freed and undeceived them all from every deceit.”

-- “Death has become like a tyrant who has been completely conquered by the legitimate monarch; bound hand and foot the passers-by sneer at him, hitting him and abusing him, no longer afraid of his cruelty and rage, because of the king who has conquered him.
+“Death has become like a tyrant who has been completely conquered by the legitimate monarch; bound hand and foot the passers-by sneer at him, hitting him and abusing him, no longer afraid of his cruelty and rage, because of the king who has conquered him.
 So has death been conquered”

-- “There were thus two things which the Savior did for us by becoming Man.
+“There were thus two things which the Savior did for us by becoming Man.
 He banished death from us and made us anew; and, invisible and imperceptible as in Himself He is, He became visible through His works and revealed Himself as the Word of the Father, the Ruler and King of the whole creation.”